 On the iPhone 7 Plus, you’ll see Depth Effect highlighted in yellow when the depth effect feature is ready.
 If Depth Effect doesn’t appear yellow, you won’t get a blurry background.
 You won’t see the words Depth Effect on the iPhone 8 Plus or X.

-If you have the iPhone 8 Plus or iPhone X, you can also use the Portrait Lighting feature.
+If you have the iPhone 8 Plus, X, XS, XS Max or XR, you can also use the Portrait Lighting feature.
 Swipe through the Portrait Lighting options (shown on the right of the viewfinder in the screenshot below) to select a lighting effect.

 The Natural Light setting doesn’t apply any studio light effects to your image.
 Studio Light brightens the subject.
 Using this can make it look like you took the photo under professional studio lights.

 Contour Light darkens the shadows and contours on the subject’s face.
 Stage Light makes the background completely black.
 Stage Light Mono is a black and white version of the Stage Light effect.

 These lighting effects can also be applied or changed after you’ve taken the photo.
 Open the image in the Photos app, tap Edit, and choose a different Portrait Lighting setting.